pydiverse/pydiverse.pipedag/docs/source/database_testing.md

       - "sqlalchemy.sql.expression.TextClause"
       - "sqlalchemy.sql.expression.Selectable"

-    # Attention: For disable_kroki: false, task names might be sent to the kroki_url.
+    # Attention: For disable_kroki: false, stage and task names might be sent to the kroki_url.
     #   You can self-host kroki if you like:
     #   https://docs.kroki.io/kroki/setup/install/
     disable_kroki: true